Treatment for Your Dog’s Bleeding Anus: Home Remedies and Medical Options

 Dietary adjustments

-A diet change is often recommended for conditions that could cause canine rectal bleeding.
-Your veterinarian may prescribe a pre-made canned or dry diet that is bland and easily digestible.
-Some parents prefer to cook a bland diet consisting of plain boiled boneless, skinless chicken breasts and white rice at home until symptoms have passed.
-Even though dogs usually love it, this type of diet is not balanced for long-term feeding, so switching back gradually to their regular, nutritionally complete diet is important.
+A diet change is often recommended for conditions that cause diarrheaopens in a new tab.
+Your veterinarian may prescribe a specially formulated diet that is bland and easily digestible.
+You can also cook a bland diet consisting of plain boiled boneless, skinless chicken breasts and white riceopens in a new tab at home until symptoms have passed.
+Even though dogs usually love it, this type of diet is not balanced for long-term feeding, so make sure to gradually switch back to their regular, nutritionally complete diet once they are recovered.

 Probiotics

-Many causes of bloody diarrhea are due to an overgrowth of “bad” bacteria in the gut, so opens in a new tab can be used to help restore beneficial bacterial populations.
-There are probiotics that are made especially for dogs because they have a different microbiota than humans.
-Probiotics can be helpful for other causes of a bleeding anus in dogs as well, because they can be given with and after antibiotics to help limit damage to a dog’s good bacterial population.
+Probiotics can be used to help restore beneficial bacterial populations to the gut and can help reduce inflammation in the intestines.
+There are probiotics that are made especially for dogs because they have a different population of bacteria in their guts compared to humans.
+Probiotics can be helpfulopens in a new tab for many causes of a bleeding anus in dogs because they help repopulate the gut with good microbes, which is especially important after an illness or after taking antibiotics.

 Warm compress

-For wounds or swelling around the anus (due to an anal gland abscess), a warm compress may be recommended to help speed healing.
-Sometimes a switch to a cool compress after the initial treatment can help to reduce inflammation and swelling.
-Follow your veterinarian’s recommendations and your dog’s tolerance for compresses on their butt.
+For wounds or swelling around the anus, such as with an anal gland abscess, a warm compress may be recommended to help speed healing.
+Sometimes, a switch to a cool compress after the initial treatment can help to reduce inflammation and swelling, too.
+Follow your veterinarian’s recommendations and respect your dog’s tolerance for compresses on their butt.
+If they are very sore back there, they really may not want to be touched, so be sure to speak with your vet about other safe ways to manage their pain.

 Can you prevent a bleeding anus in dogs?